btittelbach/mycete/README.md

 - [X] support uploading multiple images per Toot/Tweet
 - [X] more feedback and user error guards
 - [X] use constrained memory, not slowly ever growing maps.
 Aka don't be a memory hog
-- [ ] twitter stream to matrix, favorite and retweet (look at mautrix-twitter)
+- [ ] better support for non-local mastodon servers (display if someone from another server favorites a post in matrix channel, boost non-local posts, etc)
 - [ ] look into support for small videos
 - [ ] clean up matrixbot.go prefix parser code
 - [ ] find a way to boost/replyto/favourite remote Toots (requires translation of URL to local Mastodon instance's status ID).
 In the meantime we add a "reply using this" URL in the room